 The comparisons between Good Time Square and Gotham city are perhaps the most extreme out of any we've done up to this point.
 The "then" photo shows off a view of Good Time Square from the 1970s.
 The bumper cars structure is to the left and the Roto Disco building is to the right.
 Throughout the years, this area changed quite a bit.
 The late 1980s brought in the Flashback! roller coaster and the 1950s-themed transformation into Goodtimes Square.
 In 2016, the park's Gotham City section was quickly expanded and Goodtimes Square essentially disappeared.
 Today, you can see the yellow, red, and black ride, Catwoman Whip.
 This took over the location of the bumper cars.
 The green structure to the right is The Riddler Revenge, which took over the previous Roto Disco/Flashback! location.
 The winding purple and green roller coaster, The Joker, now sits in an area that would have been behind bumper cars.
 The only thing that remains the same from this shot is the tree that sits in the flower bed in both photos.

 In 1969, Chevrolet came into Six Flags Over Texas and built the Cinesphere Chevy Show.
-This advanced technology gave guests an IMAX-type of experience in which they enjoyed a video feature that played on a 180-degree curved screen.
-While outside, guests could catch shade under the shown structure and view current cars from Chevrolet.
+This advanced technology gave guests an IMAX-like experience in which they enjoyed a video feature that played on a 180-degree curved screen.
+While outside, guests could catch shade under the shown gazebo structure and view current cars from Chevrolet.
 Much of this location is still the same.
 The Cinesphere is now known as the Lone Star Theatre and shows much of the same characteristics as it did from the 1970s.
 Even the covered area still exists, though it looks to have been remodeled since the original construction.
 Unfortunately, Lone Star Theatre is not utilized often by the park and mainly serves as a relic of the past.